 After you have configured the Mail Account Settings, be sure to enable fetching for the system at Admin Panel > Emails > Settings.

-You have the option to use separate SMTP credentials by selecting “Use Separate Authentication.”
+You have the option to use separate SMTP credentials by selecting a different Authentication method.
+Default: Same as Remote Mailbox

-If you would like this same address used for each department, you will need to assign the email address as the outgoing email address for each department individually.
-You can do this by going to Admin Panel > Staff > Department > (click on department name), go to the Autoresponder Settings section, and change the Auto-Response Email.
+If you would like this same address used for each Department, you will need to assign the email address as the outgoing email address for each Department individually.
+You can do this by going to Admin Panel > Staff > Department > (click on the Department’s name), go to the Autoresponder Settings section, and change the Auto-Response Email.

 If SMTP is not configured and you do not have SPF setup for your domain a warning will be displayed signifying you need to setup SPF.